AlexanderMakarov/am-budget-view/README.md

 [![Watch the video for Inecobank and old application version](https://img.youtube.com/vi/4MZN-SK15HE/hqdefault.jpg)](https://www.youtube.com/embed/4MZN-SK15HE)

-1. Download the application executable file (name starts from "am-budget-view-") compiled for your operating system from the [Releases](https://github.com/AlexanderMakarov/am-budget-view/releases) page:
+1. Download the application executable file (name starts with "am-budget-view-") compiled for your operating system from the [Releases](https://github.com/AlexanderMakarov/am-budget-view/releases) page:
  	- For Windows use "am-budget-view-windows-amd64.exe".
 Even if you have an Intel CPU.
+Use "arm" version only if your CPU is ARM-based.
  	- For Mac OS X with M1+ CPU/core use "am-budget-view-darwin-arm64".
    	For older Macbooks (before 2020) use "am-budget-view-darwin-amd64".
- 	- For Linux-es usually "am-budget-view-linux-amd64".
+ 	- For most of Linux-es choose "am-budget-view-linux-amd64".
 2. Download "Statement" files from bank sites for required period and put them near the executable file ("am-budget-view-...").
    See details on